AlbertRyu/PPMS_ToolKit/readme.md

 # PPMS Data Processing Kit

-A tiny python package which helps you to extract and process the data from *Physical Property Measuring System* (PPMS)
+A lightweight Python toolkit for extracting, processing, and analyzing data from the **Physical Property Measurement System (PPMS)**.

 ## Usage